 And the decision to copyright should be a matter of when, not if.

 If you are not submitting to anyone, then a WGA script registration might be fine.
-But consider doing the “poor man’s copyright” anyway.
+Also, consider doing the “poor man’s copyright."

 When you receive it back in the mail, don't open it.

-That said, if you are ready to sell then it is time to officially copyright your screenplay.
+That said, if you are ready to sell, then it is time to officially copyright your screenplay.
+Sharing your work, putting it out there, sending it to agents, managers, producers, friends, relatives, strangers — it's daunting.
+A copyright gives you the confidence that you're protected.

 HOW TO COPYRIGHT A SCRIPT